 As it’s flash fiction, we have a limit of 144 words; an additional challenge is to hit 144 exactly.
 The special thing about Prosery is that we give you a complete line from a poem, which must be included somewhere in your story, within the 144-word limit.”Continue reading “Light of the Pyres – a Prosery Tale”→

 The signal came over the radio channel, it’s meaning clear to those who knew.
 Their resources had been stretched to the limit but the make-shift trauma unit been their home base for several months.
 A simple burst of static had changed all that.
 Persephone and the other dragons had dug through the fine rock of the cave opening to reveal the large inner cave.
 Continue reading “Time to Run – a Wordle Story”→

 She moved on silent engines.
 The Magistrate had fled to this isolated spot evading the local authorities who hadn’t the resources to bring him to justice.
 But Solanj did.
 The islanders were understandably vindictive.
 He hurt their children.
 The lucky ones had died, some lived, damaged beyond redemption.
 Solanj thought of the screaming girl.
 Kept heavily sedated, she still screamed, every day, all day, until she fell into a drug induced comatose state.
 Yes, thought Solanj, the Magistrate must pay, not just die, but pay.
 She lashed the wheel into place to maintain her course and began sharpening her knives.

-Your Friday prompt for Stream of Consciousness Saturday is “abash/a bash/bash.”
-Use “abash,” or “bash” as a noun or a verb.
-Bonus points if you manage all three.
+Your Friday prompt for Stream of Consciousness Saturday is “chew/choo.”
+Use one or both, any way you’d like.
 Have fun!